wuciawe/wuciawe.github.io/_posts/2018-04-15-notes-on-probabilistic-perspective-part-1.md

 recording its color, and then replacing it.
 By contrast, the DCM model corresponds to drawing a ball, recording its color, and then replacing it with one additional copy; this is called the Polya urn.

+The rich get richer.
+Also related with the Bose-Einstein condensate.

 ### Credible interval and Confidence interval